eliraz-refael/dts-webpack-bundler/README.md

 ### Usage

 ##### First you need to add the following to tsconfig.json:
-### NOTE: currently this plugin support only declaration files that are gathered into a single folder so, please make sure your having using `"declarationDir"` properly.
+#### NOTE: currently this plugin support only declaration files that are gathered into a single folder so, please make sure you're using `"declarationDir"` properly.

 ```javascript
 {